LennartKeller/trf_training_tut/text/Prerequisites.md

 print(tokenized_text)
 ```

 The tokenizer takes a text or a collection of texts and converts it to a tokenized sequence.
-Also it creates additional inputs for the model such as the attention mask.
+Also, it creates additional inputs for the model, such as the attention mask.

 To tokenize the whole dataset, we can once again use the map function.